yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-jan-2023/index.md

 Those settings got lost every time a game was booted.
 Well, the issue was that those settings were being saved on the per-game configuration files for no reason.
-There’s no reason to include a fundamentally global setting in the per-game settings, so {{< gh-hovercard "9521" "moving them away" >}} solved the issue.
+It doesn't make sense to include a fundamentally global setting in the per-game settings, so {{< gh-hovercard "9521" "removing them" >}} solved the issue.

-byte[] solved an issue making accessing fullscreen crash, sorry, let’s say it like the bug report, making yuzu CRASH!!
+byte[] solved an issue where accessing fullscreen would cause yuzu to crash.
-{{< gh-hovercard "9601" "Adjusting the behaviour of yuzu’s bootmanager" >}} was enough to stop the CRASH!!
+{{< gh-hovercard "9601" "Adjusting the behaviour of yuzu’s bootmanager" >}} was enough to stop the [CRASH!!](https://github.com/yuzu-emu/yuzu/issues/9550)

 Newcomer [SaiKai](https://github.com/SaiKai) implements one of those Quality of Life changes that you can’t live without and you can’t believe it wasn’t a thing before.
-Now pressing and holding the hotkey assigned to lowering or raising {{< gh-hovercard "9637" "volume will auto-repeat," >}} making it much easier to control.
+Pressing and holding the hotkey assigned to lowering or raising {{< gh-hovercard "9637" "volume will now auto-repeat," >}} making it much easier to control.
 Thanks!

 Per-game configuration returns to mess with us, now with the language selection.
-The language combobox index gets altered in per-game configuration, so setting the region to Korea or Taiwan would result in a crash. german77 {{< gh-hovercard "9660" "fixes this discrepancy" >}} solving the issue.
+The language ComboBox index gets altered in per-game configuration, so setting the region to Korea or Taiwan would result in a crash. german77 {{< gh-hovercard "9660" "fixes this discrepancy" >}} and solves the issue.

 ## Hardware section